-I got the BBC at the right time and heard, through the static, "Ladies and Gentlemen.
-Majesty, King George VI."
+the static, "Ladies and Gentlemen, His Majesty, King George VI."
 He started without difficulty, but then his speech began to be more and more labored.
 He paused between words, first briefly and then the spaces grew longer.
-I could sense from the rhythms that a block was coming;

-and I held my breath waiting for it.
+I could sense from the rhythms that a block was coming; and I held my breath waiting for it.
 There was one long silence, brief sounds of vocal struggle, and then quick repetitions out of which burst the word.
 This happened several times during that early broadcast.